 Rudyard Kipling, a writer, once said, “If history were taught in the form of stories, it would never be forgotten.”

-The same applies with data.
+The same applies to data.
 When data is presented in the right way, it will be remembered.
 And a dashboard filled to the brim with graphs and charts often isn’t the answer.
 The overloading of information that doesn’t connect any dots will be instantly forgotten.

 Stories are powerful when they are memorable, impactful and personal.
 Stanford University Professor Jennifer L. Aaker states, “When data and stories are used together, they resonate with the audience on both intellectual and emotional level.”

-A lot of dashboards become a graveyard of charts and graphs, a hodgepodge of graphics on the same topic with the intention of offering full view, yet falls short of that aim.
+A lot of dashboards become a graveyard of charts and graphs, a hodgepodge of graphics on the same topic with the intention of offering a full view, yet falls short of that aim.
 Instead of just presenting the data as is, a good dashboard should indeed tell a story.

 Data storytelling 101